Last updated:

 Summary

-Please note that SEDKF was only recently discovered and only a few patients have been identified so far.
+Please note that SEDKF was only recently discovered and only thirteen patients have been identified so far.
 Thus, the symptoms described here are based on limited information, and understanding of this disease is still evolving.

 Introduction

-The first child with a MBTPS1 gene mutation was reported in 2018 by a group of doctors and scientists in Oklahoma, US.
-This patient showed signs of spondyloepiphyseal dysplasia (SED, conditions that primarily affect the development of bones in the spine and the ends of long bones in legs and arms).
+The first child with MBTPS1 gene variants was reported in 2018 by a group of doctors and scientists in Oklahoma, US.
+This patient showed signs of spondyloepiphyseal dysplasia (SED), conditions that primarily affect the development of bones in the spine and the ends of long bones in legs and arms.
 Thus, the disease was named SED, Kondo-Fu type, after Drs.
 Yuji Kondo and Jianxin Fu, two scientists who authored the published report.
-Since then, a total of seven patients with SEDFK have been identified in the US, Brazil and Germany.
+Since then, a total of thirteen patients with SEDFK have been identified worldwide.

 The specific symptoms and severity of SEDKF can vary from one person to another, possibly depending on where the change happens in the MBTPS1 gene.
 In addition, affected individuals may not have all possible symptoms discussed here.
-Some common manifestations are delayed growth, short stature, curvature of the spine, dysmorphic face, early onset of cataracts, bilateral inguinal hernia and gastrointestinal problems.
-Please note that prior to 2021, only eight patients had been identified as having mutations in MBTPS1.
-Thus, the relative frequency of the described symptoms is based on a small number of patients.
+Some common manifestations are delayed growth, short stature, curvature of the spine, facial differences, early onset of cataracts, bilateral inguinal hernia and feeding difficulties.
+Because of the rarity of the disease, the relative frequency of the symptoms described is only based on a small number of people.

-Patients can be born at full term but with relatively low birth weight.
-Delayed growth and gross motor milestones are noticeable soon after birth, and deformity of spine and face progress through childhood.
-Patients exhibit short stature with curvature of the spine, bulging of chest (pectus carinatum) and characteristic dysmorphic facial features including prominent forehead, prominent cheekbones, small lower jaw which is set further back than the upper jaw (retromicrognathia) and large ears.
-Due to weak bones and, in some cases, low muscle tone, patients may complain of back pain and fatigue, and display waddling gait.
-Some uncommon musculoskeletal changes have been recorded, including funnel chest, outward turning of the heel or inversion of the foot (pes valgus), expanded gap between the great toe and the rest of the toes (sandal grooves), joint hypermobility and hip joint inflammation.
+Affected children can be born at full term but with relatively low birth weight.
+Delayed growth and gross motor milestones are noticeable soon after birth, and deformity of spine and facial differences progress through childhood.
+Affected individuals have short stature with curvature of the spine, bulging of chest (pectus carinatum) and characteristic facial features including prominent forehead, prominent cheekbones, small lower jaw which is set further back than the upper jaw (retromicrognathia) and large ears.
+Due to weak bones and, in some people, low muscle tone, people may complain of back pain and fatigue and display waddling gait.
+Some uncommon musculoskeletal changes have been recorded including funnel chest, outward turning of the heel or inversion of the foot (pes valgus), expanded gap between the great toe and the rest of the toes (sandal grooves), joint hypermobility and hip joint inflammation.

-Some patients experience digestive system problems and have difficulties in nutrition absorption.
+Some people have digestive system problems and have difficulties in nutrition absorption.
 They require feeding support for survival in early childhood and suffer from chronic constipation.

-Because S1P affects many proteins that play various roles not just in chondrocytes, SEDKF patients also exhibit non-skeletal symptoms, which could vary depending on which part of the MBTPS1 gene is changed.
-Correlation between the MBTPS1 mutations and the diverse symptoms are under investigation.
+Because S1P affects many proteins that play various roles not just in chondrocytes, SEDKF patients also have non-skeletal symptoms, which could vary depending on which part of the MBTPS1 gene is changed.
+Correlation between the MBTPS1 gene variants and the diverse symptoms is being studied.

-Skeletal dysplasia is a group of disorders comprised of more than 450 types characterized by abnormal growth or development of cartilage and bone.
+Genetic skeletal dysplasia is a group of disorders comprised of more than 700 types characterized by abnormal growth or development of cartilage and bone.
 Among those are SED disorders sharing many overlapping symptoms with one another.
 The diagnosis of SEDKF should be based on characteristic symptoms, patient history, clinical evaluation and laboratory tests and confirmed by whole-genome sequencing.

 Treatment